stevenmoraleszeta/critical-mass-example-project/README.md

 - **CEO & Lead Tech Educator** at [ZETA Academia](https://zetaacademia.com/) – Leading a team of **4+ educators** empowering **1,000+ students**

 Based in **Costa Rica**, ready to work from office **3+ days a week** as required by Critical Mass.

-> **⚠️ Project Simplification Note:** Due to time constraints, the project was simplified to ensure timely completion.
-The "Me & Skills" (`/me-and-skills`) and "Projects & Experience" (`/projects`) pages were removed from the final implementation.
-The portfolio focuses on the core pages: Home, This Project, and Contact, which demonstrate the essential skills and experience relevant to the Critical Mass Front-End Developer position.

 ---